ssigdel/ssigdel/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on machine learning stuff.
+- 🔭 I’m currently working on Machine Learning stuff.
-- 🌱 I’m currently learning artificial intelligence.
+- 🌱 I’m currently learning Artificial Intelligence.
 - 👯 I’m looking to collaborate on web development projects.
-- 🤔 I’m looking for help with ML & AI.
+- 🤔 I’m looking for help with Machine Learning and Artificial Intelligence.
 - 💬 Ask me about javascript.
 - 📫 How to reach me: shirishsigdel26@gmail.com
 - 😄 Pronouns: He/His